maehrlich1/microhabSel_LC-WGS/markdowns/rawReadProcessing.md

 ## Read Trimming

-Trimming was performed using `Trimmomatic v.0.39` with the following settings:
+Read trimming was performed using `Trimmomatic v.0.39` with the following settings:

-ILLUMINACLIP:2:30:10:1:true
+`ILLUMINACLIP:2:30:10:1:true`

 * Seed Mismatches = 2
 * Palindrome clip threshold = 30